DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

     </ol>
     <p>
-        This method is already called when the product changes, but also needs to called as the view is ready to be displayed.
+        This method is already called when the product changes, but also needs to be called as the view is ready to be displayed.
     </p>
     <h2>
         View Controller Life Cycle